 Type: Affordable housing

 ULC acquired the Dahlia Apartments in 2009 after it was foreclosed upon in 2008.
-The foreclosure qualified the property for the Neighborhood Stabilization Program (NSP).
-The property consists of six buildings with a total of 36 two-bedroom affordable apartments and serves 100 residents.
-This property was the first to utilize financing through the Denver Transit Oriented Development Fund (TOD Fund).
+The foreclosure qualified the property for the U.S. Department of Housing and Urban Development’s Neighborhood Stabilization Program.
+The property consists of six buildings with a total of 36 two-bedroom affordable apartments, and serves 100 residents.
+This property was the first to use financing through the Denver TOD Fund.

 LA ALMA LINCOLN PARK